strapi/documentation/docusaurus/docs/dev-docs/plugins/developing-plugins.md

 - used as a local plugin, working only with a specific Strapi project,
 - or submitted to the [Marketplace](https://market.strapi.io) to be shared with the community.

 The first step to developing a Strapi plugin is to [create it](/dev-docs/plugins/development/create-a-plugin) using the CLI-based generator.

-Then you will be able to leverage the [plugin APIs](#plugin-apis) to add features to your plugin.
+Once you have understood the [structure of a plugin](/dev-docs/plugins/development/plugin-structure), you will be able to leverage the [plugin APIs](#plugin-apis) to add features to your plugin.

 ## Plugin APIs